Friends and family have shared their relationship to show their support.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-7 Trees, Flowers, or Condolences have been shared with support of Susan's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Margie's family - View on Tribute Wall

 Margie G. Stanger passed away on Thursday, February 8, 2024.
 She was 91.

 Margie was born in Ford City, PA and moved as a young child to Hatboro before settling in Feasterville, PA in 1957 with her husband Ernest "Ernie" who preceded her in death in 2019.
 She was the oldest of three children and, like many Americans, was the product of multiple cultural backgrounds that she celebrated, her father of Greek heritage and her mother Scottish.

 Margie and Ernie raised three children in Bucks County, were married for more than 60 years, and were known as generous, kind and caring people within the community.
 They moved in 2011 from Bucks County to Pittsburgh, PA where they quickly made friends and became active members of the Masonic Village retirement community.

 Margie was a registered x-ray technician who worked for many years at Abington Hospital and in private physician offices as MRI technologies developed.
 Always a strong student with a quick and inquisitive mind, she skipped multiple grades during her public-school education and later completed liberal arts studies at Bucks County Community College.
 She particularly enjoyed reading and studying the works of Shakespeare.